junseok03/Postfix_Variables_Evaluator/README.md

 - Set two variables with integers (the input should be space-separated)
   - (i.e. A 3 =)
-- Write an expression in postfix format (the input should be comma-separated)
+- After defining variables, write an expression in postfix format (the input should be comma-separated)
   - (i.e. A,B,*)